-which is constructed in the generality here (our Shimura varieties in question is of Hodge type) by C. Zhang in \cite{ChaoZhangEOStratification}, in order to define and study Ekedahl-Oort strata of $S$.
-The construction in loc. cit. uses the language of $G$-zips as in \cite{PinkWedhornZiegler2}.
-An alternative construction of $\zeta$ which bypasses the language of $G$-zips and is more adapted to our application here is provided in \cite{Yan21A}.
-More precisely, we constructed in loc. cit. a $P_+$-equivariant morphism of smooth $\kappa$-schemes, inducing the zip period map $\zeta$ above, where the $\kappa$-scheme $\mathrm{I}_+$ is a $P_+$-torsor over $S$ (see for example \cite[\S 4.2]{Yan21A} for its definition).
+which is constructed in generality (our Shimura variety in question is of Hodge type) by C. Zhang in \cite{ChaoZhangEOStratification}, in order to define and study Ekedahl-Oort strata of $S$.
+The construction in loc. cit. employs the language of $G$-zips developed in \cite{PinkWedhornZiegler2}.
+A local construction of $\zeta$, which bypasses the language of $G$-zips and is more adapted to the situation here, is provided in \cite{Yan24}.
+More precisely, we constructed in loc. cit. a $P_+$-equivariant morphism of smooth $\kappa$-schemes,

+inducing the zip period map $\zeta$ mentioned above, where the $\kappa$-scheme $\mathrm{I}_+$ is a $P_+$-torsor over $S$ (see for instance \cite[\S 4.2]{Yan24} for its definition).